 Anti-anxiety medications are also used to lessen the chances of panic attacks and lower stress levels in general.

-Detoxing at a medical detox center ensures that you safe withdrawal process that avoids any unnecessary discomfort and the potential for relapse.
+Detoxing at a medical detox center ensures that you have a safe withdrawal process that avoids any unnecessary discomfort and the potential for relapse.

 The next step in prescription stimulant addiction treatment once detox has concluded is transitioning into a recovery treatment program.
 Otherwise all detoxing will have accomplished is putting a bandage on the problem.
 In order to properly address the issues at the heart of an individual’s addictive behaviors, an addiction rehabilitation treatment is essential.